UtkarshTiwari07/Market-Research-Use-Case-Generation-Agent/README.md

-# AI/ML Use Case Generator and Resource Collector
+# Market Research & Use Case Generation Agent

 ## Overview
 An advanced multi-agent system that generates AI/ML use cases and collects implementation resources using CrewAI and LangChain.
 The system analyzes companies/industries, generates relevant use cases, and provides detailed implementation resources and recommendations.